LupienLab/pipeline-chromatin-accessibility/README.md

 To find where these regions of accessible chromatin are ("peaks"), we use a peak-calling tool, MACS2 [4].

 Originally designed for ChIP-seq experiments, MACS2 contains a variety of subcommands.
-The most important one for this application is `callpeaks`.
+The most important one for this application is `callpeak`.

 A more detailed description of what to look out for can be found in [the detailed docs](docs/macs2/README.md).